ranjeetraigawali/assignmentproject/README.md

     quarkus.datasource.username = {your_db_username}
     quarkus.datasource.password = {your_db_password}
     quarkus.datasource.jdbc.url = {your_jdbc_url}

+5. Execute resources/assignmentprojectddl.sql file on db to have user table and it's requence ready.

 You are good to go.
 Access the url with below link